-People choose to work as journalists for many different reasons: the thrill of working on deadline, the opportunity to speak truth to power, all that free pizza on election night.
+Alternative jobs for journalists are popping up all over as the industry declines.
+People choose to work as journalists for many reasons — the thrill of working on a deadline, the opportunity to speak truth to power, all that free pizza on election night.
+But they choose to leave for many different reasons, too: better hours, better pay, better… and the free pizza on election night.

 Focus on Your Transferable Skills